Octave of Easter

+The celebration of Easter Monday Mass by Evangelical-Lutheran priests at Kungsholm Church, part of the Diocese of Stockholm in the Church of Sweden.

 The Octave of Easter is the eight-day period, or octave, that begins on Easter Sunday and ends with Second Sunday of Easter.
 It marks the beginning of Eastertide.
 The first seven of these eight days are also collectively known as Easter Week.